Rocco Pugliese was a young

 antifascists embarassed the fascist regime, and Mussolini established

-of the brutish prison treatment.
+prison treatment.

 Rocco's family knew of his death almost by chance and the corpse